apache/jena/jena-core/docs/SparqlCommandsInRules.md

 			 group by ?p_id
 			 having count(1) > 1)
 		\\\SPARQL).

+7) A Sparql command can be combined with other rule terms.

+	 (?x rdf:type ex:IronMan) <-
+	    ex:ironMan ex:numberOfSports ?n .
+	    (\\\SPARQL
+	         (Select ?x
+	         Where {
+	             ?x ex:playSport ?y .
+	         }
+	         group by ?x
+	         having (count(1) >=&n)
+	     \\\SPARQL).

+To make reference to an external variable in a Sparql command, a variable instantiated in a rule term, we use the symbol "&".

+Note: in example above, "&n" in sparql command makes reference to "?n" in the rule term.

 1. Holger Knublauch, James A. Hendler, Kingsley Idehen, Spin - overview and motivation, 2011, http://www.w3.org/Submission/2011/SUBM-spin-overview-20110222/.